dartmouth-pbs/psyc161/README.md

 ## License/Attributions

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons Share-Alike License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work and other related to the course materials under [https://github.com/dartmouth-pbs](https://github.com/dartmouth-pbs) are licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution Share-Alike 4.0 International License</a>.
+The textbooks materials are distributed under their own terms.

-Some portions are materials borrowed from other sources distributed under compatible terms from
+Some portions of the materials within this repository are borrowed from other sources distributed under compatible terms from

 - [Intro CS at NYC iSchool](http://github.com/NYCiSchoolCS/think-python)
   under CC Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)